anderson-barrigudo/openapi-mock-open-banking/README.md

 ```

-## Getting started to run in the cloud
+## Getting started to run in the cloud using PWD - Play with Docker
 1. Access [PWD](https://labs.play-with-docker.com/) and start a new session with your [Docker Hub](https://hub.docker.com/) credentials.

 2. Once your session is active click on "Add New Instance".